sulph68/gpsd-chrome-extension/README.md

 ### Hacking

-You can point Chrome an the unpacked extension directory if you're just hacking around on the code.
+You can point Chrome to the extension directory if you're just hacking around on the code.

+chrome://extensions -> Developer Mode -> Load unpacked

-If you're playing with this yourself, you'll notice that the extension ID has changed.
+If you're playing with this yourself, you might notice that the extension ID has changed.
 Please update that.
 Until i manage to find time to actually publish the extension, that will have to do.

-If you want to test something without gpsd attached, you can enter the background page console (in chrome://extensions) and should observe some output.
+To check if everything is working, you can enter the background page within the console (in chrome://extensions) and should observe some output.
 Do make use of `xgps` or `cgps` to ensure that your `gpsd` is working well.

 ## Licenses